 Accreditation Association for Ambulatory Health Care, or AAAHC, is a voluntary process through which an organization is able to measure the quality of its services and performance against nationally recognized standards.
 The AAAHC accreditation certificate is a symbol that an organization is committed to providing high-quality health care that it has demonstrated that commitment by measuring up to the Accreditation Association’s high standards.

-COLA accreditation is given only to labs that apply rigid standards of quality in day-to-day operations, demonstrate continued accuracy in the performance of proficiency testing, and pass a rigorous on-site laboratory survey.
+The Commission on Office Laboratory Accreditation, or COLA, is given only to labs that apply rigid standards of quality in day-to-day operations, demonstrate continued accuracy in the performance of proficiency testing, and pass a rigorous on-site laboratory survey.

 The Puyallup Tribal Health Authority’s active patient population is approximately 10,000 American Indians/Alaska Native (AI/AN) individuals, representing 200 tribes.
 PTHA direct services are provided without charge to all eligible AI/ANs residing in Pierce County.